Pima JTED District Office

 Career and Technical Student Organizations (CTSO)

-Each Pima County JTED student will have the opportunity to participate in a student youth organization aligned to their respective program.
+Each Pima JTED student will have the opportunity to participate in a student youth organization aligned to their respective program.

 Automotive, Fire Science, Cosmetology, Heavy Equipment Operations, IT, Precision Manufacturing, Multimedia, Graphic Design, Law-Public Safety-Security and Construction Students—SkillsUSA